The Basic Principles of Feng Shui (And Four Buildings That Use Feng Shui Design Principles)

 The problem with such an ancient concept is that it’s sure to get fractured over the years.
 That’s the case with Feng Shui, as there are several schools of thought related to the subject.

 In modern Feng Shui, two schools take prominence:

 - The Compass School

 The Compass School focuses on the eight mansion, or eight cardinal directions.
 Each of these directions has its own Qi energy, which a designer must take into account.
 To do this, they use the Luo Pan.
 This is a disc that’s built around a Feng Shui compass.
 There are several concentric circles on the face of this disc, each of which has its own formula.
 The Luo Pan specifically refers to the Earth's electromagnetic field.
 Feng Shui practitioners note that this field holds all matter together.

-Architects often use this school during the conceptual design phase.
+Architects often use the Compass School during the conceptual design phase.

-The Form School is perhaps the one that most associate with Feng Shui.
-It focuses on the environment’s shape in order to find a location that has good Qi energy.
+The Form School focuses on the environment’s shape in order to find a location that has good Qi energy.